-Off-Road: If you ride primarily off-road where there is mild terrain, we recommend an electric bike with a full suspension setup such as the Himiway Cobra or Cobra Pro.
-Other bikes such as the Aventon Aventure and Himiway Zebra are also able to handle mild off-road terrain.
+Off-Road: If you primarily ride off-road on mild terrain, consider an electric bike with a full suspension setup, such as the Biktrix FS Pro.

-Hydraulic Disc Brake Pros: They last longer, Require less maintenance, More durable, More stopping power, Requires less lever pull, More lever adjustment options, Self-adjusting caliper/braking pads.
+Hydraulic Disc Brake Pros: They last longer, require less maintenance, are more durable, provide more stopping power, require less lever pull, have more lever adjustment options, and are self-adjusting.

-Mechanical Brakes are a cheaper and more cost-effective alternative to hydraulic brakes, although they do not provide as strong of braking power.
-Typically, lightweight ebikes will utilize mechanical brakes, and heavier ebikes will use hydraulic brakes.
-Mechanical brakes usually require less maintenance and adjusting, and are easier to replace when they wear out.
+Mechanical brakes are a cheaper and more cost-effective alternative to hydraulic brakes, although they don’t provide as strong of braking power.
+Typically, lightweight eBikes will utilize mechanical brakes, while heavier eBikes will use hydraulic brakes.
+Mechanical brakes require less maintenance and adjusting and are easier to replace when they wear out.

-Mechanical Disc Brakes Pros: Less expensive, Easier to fix, Easier to replace, More adjustable, More versatile braking feedback
+Mechanical Disc Brake Pros: They are less expensive, easier to fix, easier to replace, more adjustable, and provide more versatile braking feedback.

 In California, eBikes are classified into three different classes.

 Class 1 eBikes are pedal-assisted bikes that stop providing assistance at 20mph.
 They can be used on any paved surfaces that regular bikes can be used on.

 Class 2 eBikes are throttle-assisted bikes that stop providing assistance at 20mph.
 Again, you can use them on any paved surface where you can ride a regular bike.